 I honestly think so.
 Yes, the price is high, and there are further issues which we’ll get to in a minute, but you don’t use silks all the time.
 It’s for those specific projects, those projects you want to use the best of the best for.
 The things that you want to last for decades.
 As an everyday thread, they aren’t going to win prizes for their cost, and the benefits are massively outweighed by their flaws, but for those special times; it’s worth it.

 The next thing you need to think about is the availability, and in turn, range.
-In the DMC satins range, there are only 36 to 60 colors (depending on your country), a significant difference from the 500 standard cottons, so you’ll have to pick your pattern and colors carefully.
+In the DMC satins range, there are only 36 colors, a significant difference from the 500 standard cottons, so you’ll have to pick your pattern and colors carefully.
 For brands other than DMC, ranges vary, but many only stock less than 30 colors, and just like mixing normal thread brands; we advise mixing and matching.

 Then, is getting your hands on them.
 Yes, most of the best online cross stitch stores have them, but finding them in stores can be a tough ask.

 Finally, what about care?
 Turns out most silks and satin threads can put up with a lot of washing, but they tend to be weaker than cotton threads.
 This leads to both broken threads whilst stitching, but also damage to well-worn stitches.
 You do need to take a little more care than your normal stitches.